SEL-Columbia/networkplanner.R/README.md

 Build and sequence NetworkPlan

 ```
+#Load the library first for custom functions
+library(networkplanner)

 # Set the directory containing the output of a Network Planner
 # scenario.
 Assumes networkplanner directory is on local machine
 base_dir <- "C:/Users/Downloads/2940"